MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

 You can restrict Office 365 Group creation to the members of a particular security group.
 To configure this, you use Windows PowerShell.
 This article walks you through the needed steps.

-The steps in this article doesn't prevent members of certain roles from creating Office 365 Groups.
-Office 365 Global admins may create Office 365 Groups via any means, such as the Office 365 Admin center, Planner, Teams, Exchange, and SharePoint Online.
-Other roles may create Office 365 Groups via limited means, listed below.
+The steps in this article doesn't prevent members of certain roles from creating Groups.
+Office 365 Global admins may create Groups via any means, such as the Microsoft 365 Admin center, Planner, Teams, Exchange, and SharePoint Online.
+Other roles may create Groups via limited means, listed below.

   - Exchange Administrator: Exchange Admin center, Azure AD

-  - Partner Tier1 Support: Office 365 Admin center, Exchange Admin center, Azure AD
+  - Partner Tier1 Support: Microsoft 365 Admin center, Exchange Admin center, Azure AD

-  - Partner Tier2 Support: Office 365 Admin center, Exchange Admin center, Azure AD
+  - Partner Tier2 Support: Microsoft 365 Admin center, Exchange Admin center, Azure AD

   - Directory Writers: Azure AD